Ruff! (v2.4.2)

 In addition, a transform can be specified which transforms the input lines into some other form as opposed to outputting them without modification.
 The only transform currently implemented is diagram and is described in Embedding diagrams.

-Formatters that do not support the options or the transforms will silently ignore them and do the default processing on the block.
+Formatters that do not support the language, options or the transforms will silently ignore them and do the default processing on the block.

 The fenced block below illustrates use of the options.